How to Play ConkerHow to Play Conker

 Draw

-Take a card from the stock pile, or — once you've opened — from the discard pile.
+Take a card from the stock pile, or — once you're in — take the discard top and use it like a draw.

 - 02